vattelum/.github/profile/README.md

 *Consequently, nobody builds the laws and frameworks needed for a functioning decentralized economy...*

-**...Vattelum offers this industry a chance to start regulating itself.**
+###Vattelum offers this industry a chance to start regulating itself.

 By using proven private legal frameworks, Vattelum takes a bottom-up approach.
 Vattelum's blockchain governance carries real-world weight, its contracts hold up in arbitration, and its legal standards apply across borders.